 Link to Online Application

-You can probably apply for the summer semester from the beginning of November.
+You can probably apply for the winter semester from the mid of April.

 The master's program, Simulation and System Design, teaches students the theory and methods of the design and simulation of technical systems and of systems for logistics and production.
 The program focusses on the application of suitable software packages that make the analysis, development and simulation of such systems possible.